GaloisInc/LinearArbitrary-SeaHorn/README.md

   interaction between svm and decision tree (DT) learning.
 Since svm provides attributes to construct DT, if svm is called everytime a counterexample comes, DT construction may diverge since attributes change too fast.
 If this parameter is set to `n`, svm is called every `n` samples.
-The idea is like using target/current networks used in DQN learning.

 `--horn-ice-local-strengthening={1,0}`
   This is an optimization implemented in the tool.
-It can greatly improve the tool's performance on some benchmarks.
-For a CHC, p1(x) /\ ... -> p2(x) where p1 = p2, this optimization only updates the solution of p1 during CEGAR iterations and p2 is only updated to the solution of p1 when the new p1 solution can imply the old p2 solution.
+It can improve the tool's performance on some benchmarks.
+For a CHC, p1(x) /\ ... -> p2(x) where p1 = p2, this optimization only updates the solution of p1 during CEGAR iterations and p2 is only updated to the solution of p1 once the new p1 solution is strong enough to imply the old p2 solution.

 ## Example ##